olidacombe/shakesemon/README.md

 Items I'd like to take care of in the future include:

-+ Build a release image in-pipeline and run some integration tests against it
++ Build a release image in-pipeline and run some integration tests against it using real endpoints
   - Conditionally push to [dockerhub](https://hub.docker.com/) on specific tags / branches.
 + Take a more exhaustive description-retrieval approach.
   - Currently I take the first english description found.